-Amazon AWS S3 Buckets and Google Cloud Buckets are popular solutions, however, we are seeing that security often takes the back seat when setting up and using them resulting in vast swathes of data being readily accessible to anyone who puts the very little effort required to do so.
+Amazon AWS S3 Buckets and Google Cloud Buckets are popular solutions.
+However, security often takes a back seat when setting up and using them, resulting in vast amounts of data being easily accessible to anyone with minimal effort.

-Whether as result of a lack security knowledge or a complete subversion of security due to mismanagement or absence of robust password policy; data buckets and other network-connected storage solutions are a big risk - a risk that can be greatly reduced by following some simple steps during the design, implementation and operational stages.
+Whether owing to a lack of security knowledge, mismanagement, or the absence of a robust password policy, data buckets and other network-connected storage solutions pose significant risks.
+These risks can be greatly reduced by following some simple steps during the design, implementation, and operational stages.

 1. Configuration